 The Pueblo City van immediately hit the driver's door AS I was opening it.
 It was like he came out of nowhere.
 No injuries, but I was cited for section 1207 of Colorado State law and fined.
-The driver of the...
+The driver of...
 Read more »

 If there's an intersection or other video that shows it maybe.
 As things stand no--because the fact it happened almost instantaneously means that in all liklihood you didn't take that last look in the mirror--otherwise you would have seen the car.
-It's one of those "objects in the mirror are closer...Read more »
+It's one of those "objects in...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.